teodorcosma/Digital-electronics-2/Homeworks/Lab05.md

-# Lab 5: YOUR_FIRSTNAME FAMILYNAME
+# Lab 5: TEODOR COSMA

 Link to your `Digital-electronics-2` GitHub repository: